Editorial advisory

 Water Verdict

-Hitchcock County receives a poor water quality assessment with a grade of F and a score of 31.1 out of 100.
+Hitchcock County, Nebraska receives a poor water quality assessment with a grade of F and a score of 31.1 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments cover 2 water bodies in the county's watershed, with 50.0% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 32.2% — worth watching in drier seasons.

 Violation Context

-Hitchcock County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Hitchcock County, Nebraska show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 61.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 1,971 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance